wp-plugins/meeting-scheduler-by-vcita/readme.txt

  * **Hassle-free Scheduling Everywhere** - Add an appointment booking and online scheduling option not only to your WordPress website, but also to your email signature, social networks and even directory listings and save time on client scheduling.
  * **Synchronize with Existing Calendars** - Display your up-to-date availability on your WordPress website or blog.
 Whether you are using Google Calendar, Outlook, Apple calendar, Hotmail, Yahoo or any other calendar.
-Our WordPress appointment booking plugin syncs with any calendar.
+Our WordPress <a href="http://www.vcita.com/software/online_scheduling?invite=WP-V-SCHD">appointment booking</a>plugin syncs with any calendar.
  * **Time-zone adjustment**- Your clients can always see your availability, adjusted to their time-zone, and pick the best time for them, when booking an appointment.
  * **Customize and Brand the client experience** - with your language, texts, and logo and theme colors.
  * **Predefined Services and Meeting Options** - Predefine a variety of services or appointments your clients may request an intro call, phone consultation, phone conference, an in-office appointment, in-person service at another location, a video session, Skype meeting, Google hangout, or any other online meeting.